influxdata/influxdb-java/README.md

 //         [2020-03-22T20:50:12.929Z, below 3 feet, santa_monica, 2.064],
 //         [2020-03-22T20:50:12.929Z, between 6 and 9 feet, coyote_creek, 8.12]
 //      ]]], error=null]], error=null]

-// Close it if your application is terminating or you are not using it anymore. influxDB.close();
 ```

 ## Contribute